 If your dog is healthy, holding out offering other food options until they do eat may be stressful and frustrating at the time, but in the long run may result in less problems with eating in the future.
 Offer the food at room temperature or warm slightly if they will not eat it immediately.
 You can also slightly cook the outside (just pan sear the sides) to help create an interest.

 Alternatively you may also want to consider the cooked meatloaf.
-Made with fresh all natural ingredients with limited ingredients and no preservatives, fillers or by-products.
+It is made with fresh all natural ingredients with limited ingredients and no preservatives, fillers or by-products.
 Currently available in beef, chicken, lamb and turkey protein.
 If you are struggling to get them to eat, we certainly suggest trying our meat loaf!

 16. My dog inhales their food and I am concerned about choking.
 What do you suggest to slow them down?